904.731.8005 ext. 218

 Jay graduated from the University of Florida in 1983 and immediately (after a brief test of retirement at the age of 22) began working for a local accounting firm.
 Jay founded what is today known as Portnoy CPA in 1986 with a vision of providing tax and accounting services to the city where he was born and raised in a non-traditional environment.
 These outside the box touches can be found from our logo to our locations.
 The environment was designed to make our staff feel as comfortable as we hope our clients do.

-Jay focuses on all aspects of tax and accounting for individuals, businesses, trusts and estates and manages both Portnoy CPA locations.
+Jay focuses on all aspects of tax and accounting for individuals, businesses, trusts, and estates and manages both Portnoy CPA locations.
 Jay has a breadth of experience after spending 30+ years in public accounting.
-Jay has first hand experience with buying and selling businesses, complex real estate transactions, and serves as an expert witness.

 BOSS is the answer to your back office headaches.
 Our cloud-based solution enables you to hand complex accounting tasks over to us.
 We work the numbers while providing you 24/7 access to your data—and all at a fixed, affordable monthly fee.